 The Pros of Using a Space Heater

-Space heaters offer an energy efficient way to heat a small space, and can do so rather quickly.
+Space heaters offer an energy-efficient way to heat a small space and can do so rather quickly.
 If you’re trying to save money on your heating costs, you might be keeping the temperature in your home a little cooler.
-But if you know you’re going to be spending a long time in your living room, you can plug in your space heater and warm up the space without sending heat to every room of the house.
+But if you know you’re going to be spending a long time in your living room, you can plug in your space heater and warm-up space without sending heat to every room of the house.
 Space heaters can be very convenient in this way.
 Just turn them on and off as you need them.
 There is some concern with over-using the space heater, but thankfully most newer models have built-in safety features, such as an automatic shut-off mechanism if the device should overheat or tip over.

 The Cons of Using a Space Heater

 While space heaters are a convenient, flexible heat source, they aren’t without their flaws.
 For starters, they’re only capable of heating small rooms, so they aren’t feasible as a main source of heat to your home.
 You also have to be wary of older models that can guzzle quite a bit of energy and actually increase your electric bill.

 In some cases, space heaters have proven to be dangerous.
 From 2007 to 2011, space heaters accounted for 33 percent of home heating fires and 81 percent of home heating deaths.
 In many cases, this was a result of the space heater being placed too close to flammable objects in the house, such as bedding, curtains or furniture.
 This is why space heaters should always be used under supervision and should not be left alone with children or pets.

 If Used Improperly, Space Heaters Can Be Dangerous

 If you choose to use a space heater, keep these basic safety tips in mind to reduce the risk of fire: